AzureAD/microsoft-authentication-library-for-js/extensions/docs/msal-node-extensions.md

 ```

 - cachePath is the path in the file system where the encrypted cache file will be stored.
-- dataProtectionScope specifies the scope fo the data protection - either the current user or the local machine.
+- dataProtectionScope specifies the scope of the data protection - either the current user or the local machine.
 You do not need a key to protect or unprotect the data.
-If you set the scope to CurrentUser, only applications running on your credentials can unprotect the data; howerver, that mean that any application running on your credentials can access the protected data.
+If you set the scope to CurrentUser, only applications running on your credentials can unprotect the data; however, that means that any application running on your credentials can access the protected data.
 If you set the scope to LocalMachine, any full-trust application on the computer can unprotect, access, and modify the data.
-- optionalEntoropy specifies password or other additional entropy used to encrypt the data.
+- optionalEntropy specifies password or other additional entropy used to encrypt the data.

-The FilePersistenceWithDataProtection use the Win32 CryptProtectData and CryptUnprotectData APIs.
+The FilePersistenceWithDataProtection uses the Win32 CryptProtectData and CryptUnprotectData APIs.
 For more information on dataProtectionScope, or optionalEntropy, reference the documentation for those APIs.

 #### Mac:
 ```js